getodk/docs/docs/central-entities.rst

 Common use cases include:

 * Restricting access to sensitive Entities
+* Reducing the amount of Entity data delivered to users
 * Assigning work by region, district, or team
-* Improving performance by reducing the amount of Entity data delivered to devices and browsers

 For example, this rule ensures that users only receive Entities whose region property matches their assigned region: